infinite-table/infinite-react/www/pages/docs/latest/learn/grouping-and-pivoting/pivoting/overview.page.md

 ## Customizing Pivot Columns

-There are a number of ways to customize the pivot columns and <DataSourcePropLink name="pivotBy.columnGroup" code={false}>pivot column groups</DataSourcePropLink>.
+There are a number of ways to customize the pivot columns and <DataSourcePropLink name="pivotBy.columnGroup" nocode>pivot column groups</DataSourcePropLink>.
 This is something you generally want to do, as they are generated and you might need to tweak column headers, size, etc.

 The default behavior for pivot columns generated for aggregations is that they inherit the properties of the original columns bound to the same field as the aggregation.